 I fear that these changes will undermine access to justice and do little to tackle fraud.
 Targeting cyclists who are not part of the perceived problem is equally unfair and I’d like to see them omitted from this reform to avoid them getting caught up in something that they needn’t be.

-The reform, if allowed to proceed, would impact all road users and by forcing cyclists off the road for fear of less access to justice would also have far reaching implications on our local population as a whole.
+The reform, if allowed to proceed, would impact all road users.
+Forcing cyclists off the road for fear of less access to justice would also have far-reaching implications on our local population as a whole.
 Thousands of journeys made in a car are three miles or less and we know that the bicycle can play a big part in us using our cars less.
-It is easier, quicker, more reliable, cheaper, healthier and more environmentally friendly, not to mention reduces congestion, which can result in significant costs to the local economy.
+Cycling is easier, quicker, more reliable, cheaper, healthier and more environmentally friendly.
+It also reduces congestion, which can result in significant costs to the local economy.

-Additionally, this is being introduced at a time when the small claims court is already overstretched.
-Do we really need to add to their pressures by introducing workloads that are currently being easily supported by the legal system?
+Additionally, the change is being introduced at a time when the small claims court is already overstretched.
+Do we really need to add to this pressure by introducing workloads that are currently being easily supported by the legal system?

 The small claims court was set up to deal with simple low-value disputes such as faulty goods and is not appropriate for dealing with injuries such as these.
 This overloading will just add to the number of cases, which in turn will see an increase in the length of time for these to be resolved, often at the physical and financial expense of the claimant.

 As your constituent, I request that you oppose the personal injury reform and raise these concerns with the Ministry of Justice, during the passage of the Prisons and Courts Bill through Parliament.

 As a local resident, I request that you make more people aware of the Government’s plans to remove the right to compensation for most road accident injuries.